-The time is here for health plans to transform how they collect, manage, and share data.
-On March 9, 2020, the Office of the National Coordinator (ONC) and the Centers for Medicare & Medicaid (CMS) released the final rules covering interoperability, information blocking, data accessibility and transparency, and EHR certification criteria.
+The time is here for health plans to transform how they collect, manage, and share data in healthcare.
+On March 9, 2020, the Office of the National Coordinator (ONC) and the Centers for Medicare & Medicaid (CMS) released the final rules covering healthcare interoperability, information blocking, data accessibility and transparency, and EHR certification criteria.

 The ultimate goal of the new rules: to give patients safe and secure access to their own health information.
-While this is great news for the patients, it places significant burden on payers, providers, and health IT vendors to implement new processes and comply with new guidelines by the required timelines.
+While this new level of data transparency is great news for the patients, it places significant burden on payers, providers, and health IT vendors, including EHR systems, to implement new processes and comply with new guidelines by the required timelines.

 Specifically, what do these new rules mean for payers?

-Health plans will be expected to develop a strategy, which will likely require IT investment, in order to meet compliance milestones around managing and sharing member data, while also ensuring member consent, privacy and comprehension.
+Health plans will be expected to develop a strategy, for their members’ healthcare data access, which will likely require IT investment, in order to meet compliance milestones around managing and sharing member data, while also ensuring member consent, privacy and comprehension.

 Download our new whitepaper and learn more about the ONC and CMS final interoperability guidelines and what plans can do to ensure compliance.